flameboyant16/Global-Education-Indicators-Analysis/README.md

 ## Part 5: Key Insights
 Write 2–3 insights in a text box:

-●	What can you conclude from your dashboard?
+i)	What can you conclude from your dashboard?
 Western Hemisphere has more internet access and literacy rate than the Eastern Hemishpere.

-India and Indonesia have good literacy rates but low internet access, showing a digital gap despite progress in education.
+ii) India and Indonesia have good literacy rates but low internet access, showing a digital gap despite progress in education.

 ●	Where are the biggest gaps in education access?

 The biggest gaps in education access are in South Asia and Sub-Saharan Africa.
 For example, Pakistan has a literacy rate of 58% and Nigeria 62%, and both have internet access below 45%.
 This shows that people in these regions face serious challenges in getting both basic education and access to online resources.